Relax, Estimate, and Track: a Simple Battery State-of-charge and State-of-health Estimation Method: SOC, SOH, and OCV

 In this study, the OCV curves were fitted by a ninth-order polynomial function due to its simplicity and low RMS error \cite{OCVmodel_compare}.

 where $a_i,i=0,1,...,9$ are coefficients related to SOH and temperature (denoted by $T$ in the equation).
 These coefficients can be determined by fitting the OCV curve of the battery.

 There are generally two ways to acquire the OCV curve in experiments.
 The first is the slow-current OCV test, and the second is the incremental OCV test.
-In a slow-current OCV test, the cell is fully discharged and then fully charged at a constant current that is lower or equal to 0.1 C. On the other hand, in an incremental capacity test, the cell is usually charged and discharged by using a higher current rate (e.g., 0.5 C) and is open-circuited for some time (e.g., two hours) whenever the SOC rises or drops by a certain percentage (e.g., 10\%) \cite{OCVtest}.
-Compared with the low-current OCV test, the incremental capacity test can describe the battery behavior better \cite{OCVtest} and make model-based SOC estimation more accurate \cite{OCVtest2}.
+In a slow-current OCV test, the cell is fully discharged and then fully charged at a constant current that is lower or equal to 0.1 C. On the other hand, in an incremental OCV test, the cell is usually charged and discharged with a higher C rate (e.g., 0.5 C).
+Whenever the SOC rises or drops by a certain percentage (e.g., 10\%), the cell is open-circuited for some time (e.g., two hours) \cite{OCVtest}.
+Compared with the low-current OCV test, the incremental OCV test has been shown to describe the battery behavior better \cite{OCVtest} and make model-based SOC estimation more accurate \cite{OCVtest2}.
 As a result, in this study, incremental OCV tests are used to acquire the OCV-SOC curve.
-The OCV curve acquired from fitting the experimental data at 25$^\circ$C is presented in figure \ref{OCVcurve}.
+The OCV curve acquired from fitting the experimental data at 25$^\circ$C is presented in Figure \ref{OCVcurve}.

-Note that the OCV curve in figure \ref{OCVcurve} is only used in the theoretical analysis in Section \ref{converge} and never used in the experimental validation in Section \ref{section_val}.
+Note that the OCV curve in Figure \ref{OCVcurve} is only used in the theoretical analysis in Section \ref{converge} and never used in the experimental validation in Section \ref{section_val}.
 In the experimental validation, when the estimation is validated on a particular cell, that cell's OCV data will be excluded when fitting the OCV curve.
-The purpose is to make the data used to fit the OCV curve and the data used for validation come from different cells.
+The purpose is to separate the data used for fitting the OCV curve and the data used for experimental validation.